-Operation Toilets Australia Inc. (OTA) builds toilets and delivers hygiene education programs in schools in developing countries with the special aim of improving the educational opportunities for adolescent girls.
+Operation Toilets Australia Inc. (OTA), an entity of the Rotary Club of Box Hill Central, builds toilets and delivers hygiene education programs in schools and communities in developing countries with the special aim of improving the educational opportunities for adolescent girls.